msvargas/microapps-poc/README.md

 App can be run as a standalone application using:

-1. `yarn --cwd MicroAppOne start` (notice the dev server is running on port 9000)
+1. `STANDALONE=1 yarn --cwd MicroAppOne start` (notice the dev server is running on port 9000)
 2. `yarn --cwd MicroAppOne ios`/`yarn --cwd MicroAppOne android`

 Or as part of a Host application.